rezarahimian/docs/multiple_withdrawal.rst

 ***********
 `ERC20 standard <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md>`_ defines basic functionalities to transfer tokens, as well as allowing tokens to be approved. so they can be spent by another third party (e.g., online exchanges, third-party payments, and quantitative fund management) on behalf of the owner.
 Two functions support this functionality:

-#. **approve**: Allows ``_spender`` to withdraw up to the ``_value`` amount from approver’s token pool.
+#. **approve**: Allows ``_spender`` to withdraw up to the ``_value`` amount from approver token pool.
 If this function is called again it overwrites the current allowance with ``_value``.
 #. **transferFrom**: Transfers ``_value`` amount of tokens from address ``_from`` to address ``_to``.
 It allows accounts/wallets to transfer tokens on behalf of approver.

 .. figure:: images/multiple_withdrawal_01.png
     :scale: 90%
     :figclass: align-center

-    *Figure 1: Standard ERC20 approve and transferFrom methodes*
+    *Figure 1: Standard ERC20 approve and transferFrom methods*

 As explain by :cite:`Ref03`, these two functions could be used in multiple withdrawal attack that allows a spender to transfer more tokens than the owner of tokens ever wanted.
 This is possible because ``approve`` method overrides current allowance regardless of whether spender already used it or not.
-Moreover, transferred tokens are not trackable and only ``Transfer`` event will be logged which is not sufficient in case of transferring tokens to a third parity.
+Moreover, transferred tokens are not traceable and only ``Transfer`` event will be logged which is not sufficient in case of transferring tokens to a third parity.
 Here could be a possible attack scenario :cite:`Ref07`:

 #.
 Alice allows Bob to transfer ``N`` tokens by calling ``approve(_BobAddr, N)``.
 #.
 After a while, Alice decides to change approval from ``N`` to ``M`` by calling ``approve(_BobAddr, M)``.